Caring for your chinchilla is always priority number 1 and with that in mind, some chinchilla cage cleaning is in order for all of you.

 Don’t Forget About the Food Bowl During The Cleaning Process

-Do you like to eat the same food bowl repeatedly?
+Do you like to eat from the same food bowl repeatedly?

 I’m assuming not, and I doubt your chinchilla does either.